tsgates/arch-wiki-markdown/wiki/Ampache.md

 -   On the first page choose your the installation language.

 -   On the second page enter the following:
-    -   Desired Database Name - Choose a uniquer name the you'll recognize when you edit your mysql databases.
+    -   Desired Database Name - Choose a unique name then you will recognize when you edit your MySQL databases.
     -   MySQL Hostname - localhost is fine.
     -   MySQL Administrative Username - root is the default
     -   MySQL Administrative Password - root's password.